 Q: Where can I learn more on Pega Catalyst™?

 Check out the page that highlights our design thinking principles and includes additional info and links to topics like Agile and delivery best practices.
-We’ll be updating this page with more content in the coming months.
-You can also watch our PegaWorld presentation, “Introducing Pega Catalyst™: Embrace Digital Transformation Through Design Thinking."
+You can also watch our PegaWorld presentation, "Introducing Pega Catalyst™: Embrace Digital Transformation Through Design Thinking."

 Additionally, reach out to our Pega Catalyst™ team directly by emailing us at [email protected]

-- Discover how Pega Catalyst™ empowers you to create effective business applications in as little as a few days – while setting the stage for long-term transformation.
+- Discover how a design thinking approach empowers you to create effective business applications in as little as a few days – while setting the stage for long-term transformation.